⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Medium Probability

-A significant global economic slowdown could cause enterprises to defer or reduce their IT and digital transformation investments.
-This would directly impact ServiceNow's new subscription sales and contract renewals, leading to slower revenue growth.
+A significant global economic downturn could lead to reduced IT budgets and delayed digital transformation projects by enterprises.
+This would directly impact ServiceNow's subscription growth and professional services revenue, potentially leading to a deceleration in revenue growth and margin compression.

 Low Probability